200TDi into Defender - some useful information

 Relocated clutch pipe with new bracket.
 Note also strengthening bar welded across front of clutch fork.

 Now things get really exciting as you can fit your new engine.
-Use new rubber mounts (ideally OEM ones from my web shop - the cheap replacements are very hard and don't damp out the vibrations all that well).
+Use new good quality rubber mounts - the cheap replacements are very hard and don't damp out the vibrations all that well).
 Make sure that you have the engine absolutely square to the gearbox before you try to engage the input shaft with the clutch plate - if the two are at an angle the engine will not slide into place and you might damage the clutch plate trying to force it in.
 You may also have to engage a gear and rotate the engine with a socket on the crank pulley bolt to get the splines to line up.
 Be careful and patient and the engine will slide into place with a satisfying clunk.
 Refit and tighten the bellhousing nuts, raise the engine enough to fiddle the rubber mounts into place, remove the gearbox support and carefully lower the engine onto the mounts, then refit the top and bottom nuts, washers and spring washers to the mounts.
 The heavy work is now over and you can start plumbing in your new engine.